adamfikry/adamfikry/README.md

 ### Profile

 I am a student pursuing a Bachelor's degree in Computer Science with a specialization in Artificial Intelligence at Zagazig National University.
 As a machine learning enthusiast, my focus is on predictive modeling, natural language processing, and data structures.
-While I am still a student and do not yet have professional engineering experience, I spend my time building practical, end-to-end data-driven projects.
+While I am still a student and do not yet have professional engineering experience, I spend my time building practical projects.

 ---